Address:

 Founded in 1971, the Santa Clarita/Valencia Courthouse is part of the North Valley Court District of the Superior Court of California, County of Los Angeles.
 Combined with the other two courthouses in the North Valley Court District, San Fernando and Chatsworth, the North Valley Court District serves over 30 communities in the County of Los Angeles.
 It has recently been classified as a Historic Building.

-Recently, both the City of Santa Clarita and County of Los Angeles have begun moving forward on building a new courthouse.
+Recently, both the City of Santa Clarita and the County of Los Angeles have begun moving forward on building a new courthouse.

 Big Wins In The Valencia/Santa Clarita Courthouse

-Not Guilty Verdict in Domestic Violence Case – My client was found not guilty of domestic violence after a week long jury trial in the Valencia Courthouse.
+Not Guilty Verdict in Domestic Violence Case – My client was found not guilty of domestic violence after a week-long jury trial in the Valencia Courthouse.

 The client was arrested and had to post a fifty thousand dollar bail after his wife claimed that he punched her multiple times in the face.

-The client is a large man and there were basically no injuries to the alleged victim.
+The client is a large man, and there were basically no injuries to the alleged victim.

-Further, it was clear from the evidence that the wife was angry with the husband for various reasons and she ultimately testified that she embellished her story when the police arrived, probably in fear that she may be arrested for her violent behavior on the night in question.
+Further, it was clear from the evidence that the wife was angry with the husband for various reasons, and she ultimately testified that she embellished her story when the police arrived, probably in fear that she may be arrested for her violent behavior on the night in question.

-District Attorney Dismisses Case At Preliminary Hearing During the preliminary hearing of a serious case against my client I caught the prosecution's main witness in a number of crucial lies on the witness stand.
+District Attorney Dismisses Case At Preliminary Hearing – During the preliminary hearing of a serious case against my client, I caught the prosecution's main witness in a number of crucial lies on the witness stand.

 He became so angry that he threatened to get me after his testimony.
-When were returned from the lunch hour the prosecutors decided to dismiss the case after they realized that my client was telling the truth about the violent propensities of the alleged victim.
+When were returned from the lunch hour, the prosecutors decided to dismiss the case after they realized that my client was telling the truth about the violent propensities of the alleged victim.

-Assault With A Deadly Weapons On A Police Officer Reduced To A Misdemeanor – My client became engaged in an argument with a police officer after the officer issued him a ticket.
+Assault With Deadly Weapons On A Police Officer Reduced To A Misdemeanor – My client became engaged in an argument with a police officer after the officer issued him a ticket.

-Once the prosecutor heard the police officer's voice recorder (which we were able to obtain as part of our investigation) he agreed that the police officer did not act professionally and was not within his rights in trying to take the ticket back and add additional charge just because my client called him a name.
-The assault with a deadly weapon case was ultimately reduced to a low grade misdemeanor.
+Once the prosecutor heard the police officer's voice recorder (which we were able to obtain as part of our investigation), he agreed that the police officer did not act professionally and was not within his rights in trying to take the ticket back and add additional charge just because my client called him a name.
+The assault with a deadly weapon case was ultimately reduced to a low-grade misdemeanor.